-As of December 31, 2023, total unrecognized compensation cost related to unvested RSUs was \$\) million, which is expected to be recognized over a weighted-average period of years.
-In addition, if the listing and public trading of our common stock had occurred on December 31, 2023, \$\) million of unrecognized stock-based compensation as of that date would have been recognized for all RSUs that had fully or partially satisfied the service-based vesting condition on that date.
+As of December 31, 2023, total unrecognized stock-based compensation cost related to unvested RSUs was \$114.4 million, which is expected to be recognized over a weighted-average period of 3.4 years.
+In addition, if the completion of this offering had occurred on December 31, 2023, \$63.2 million of unrecognized stock-based compensation as of that date would have been recognized for all RSUs that had fully or partially satisfied the service-based vesting condition on that date.
+Following the completion of this offering, stock-based compensation expense related to our RSUs will result in increases in our expenses in future periods, in particular the quarter in which this offering is completed for RSUs for which the time condition will be satisfied and for which the liquidity event condition will be satisfied upon completion of this offering.